dechamps/FlexASIO/README.md

 drivers; the only way around it is to compensate the clock dift on the fly using sample rate conversion, but that's much more complicated.

-FlexASIO has not been designed with latency in mind.
-That being said, the current version should not add any latency on top of PortAudio itself.
-The thing is, due to the way ASIO works (static buffer sizes), PortAudio sometimes has no choice but to add additional buffering (which adds latency) in order to meet the requirements of both FlexASIO and the system API it's using.
+FlexASIO has not originally been designed with latency in mind; low latency operation is still a work in progress.
+Furthermore, the default configuration is optimized for ease of use and reliability, not latency.
+That said, it should be possible to achieve very low latencies through careful tuning of configuration settings; see the example in [CONFIGURATION](CONFIGURATION.md).

 FlexASIO is Windows-only for now.
 That could change in the future, as PortAudio itself is cross-platform.